bgreenwell/clack/README.md

 ## Technology stack

-Clack-rs is built with Rust, leveraging the following libraries:
+clack-rs is built with Rust, leveraging the following libraries:

 *   **ratatui:** For building the terminal user interface.
 *   **crossterm:** For cross-platform terminal event handling and manipulation.